Saturday, 13 September 2025

 The earth has always been in a state of flux.
 Conditions were originally unrecognisably different from anything we experience today and would have been lethal to contemporary life forms.
 Changes have come in the form of cataclysms: asteroid impacts, massive volcanic events, the collisions of continents, soaring and plummeting temperatures, orbital changes for both the earth and moon… There have been periods of relative stability too, when the various forces that circulate energy round the world have been in balance: but only until the next catastrophe.
 The idea that the state of the world is pretty much a given, roughly what it is now, is an illusion deriving from our ignorance of the deep past.

 Climate is an important driver of this flux.
 Frankopan is not in any way a climate change denier.
 The research he quotes shows a clear correlation between higher levels of carbon dioxide in the atmosphere in the past and raised temperatures, and between lower levels and reduced temperatures.
 The connection is indisputable.
 Climate change deniers have to accept that the world’s climate is changing, as the evidence is there: but they attribute this to “natural cycles,” in a naïve way that omits to examine the role that levels of CO2 play in those cycles.
 Does it matter how the CO2 gets there?
 It’s still going to warm the planet, however it comes, isn’t it?
-So stop junking our atmosphere, you oil barons!
+So why add more when there's already a problem?
+Stop junking our atmosphere, you oil barons!

 These questions militate against pure climatic determinism, thus putting human agency back into the mix.
 Was one people better organised, or more adaptable, or technologically or culturally better resourced than another, to resist adverse conditions and benefit from favourable ones?
 Like other forms of fatalism, climatic determinism robs us of decision.
 As it defines human strategies and policies for making the most of the conditions we inhabit, this enquiry – how we deal with the conditions that confront us - is of first importance.